Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Related Work

-\textbf{Narrative Summarization.} Interest in long narrative summarization has steadily grown in the last several years. \citet{ladhak2020exploring} first introduced the task of summarizing chapters from novels, which was then expanded into the full BookSum dataset \cite{kryscinski2021booksum} and used in early studies of RLHF \cite{wu2021recursively}.
-Most similar to our work is SQuALITY \cite{wang2022squality}, which also focuses on short stories.
-However, their stories are sourced from Project Gutenberg which is likely memorized by LLMs.
-Across other areas of narrative understanding, recent datasets have been proposed in screenplays \cite{chen2021summscreen}, poetry \cite{mahbub2023unveiling}, and theory of mind evaluation \cite{xu2024opentom}.\\\\ \textbf{Summarization Evaluation.} Evaluating summary quality in any of these areas is a challenge.
-Work like \citet{fabbri2021summeval} has shown the flaws in many of the traditional automatic metrics, prompting a move toward model-based reference-free methods and fine-grained span analysis.
+\textbf{Summarization Evaluation.} Evaluating summary quality in any of these areas is a challenge.
+Work such as \citet{fabbri2021summeval} has shown the flaws in many of the traditional automatic metrics, prompting a move toward model-based reference-free methods and fine-grained span analysis.
 LongEval \cite{krishna2023longeval}, QAFactEval \cite{fabbri2021qafacteval}, FALTE \cite{goyal-etal-2022-falte}, and FActScore \cite{min2023factscore} have furthered methods in faithfulness, while work like SNaC \cite{goyal2022snac} and BooookScore \cite{chang2023booookscore} have focused on coherence. \citet{chang2023booookscore} is most similar to our work, but they focus on a GPT prompting strategy for evaluation, evaluate on recently published books, and only evaluate summary coherence.
-Several studies have benchmarked LLMs on summarization tasks \cite{tang2024tofueval, zhang2023mug, tang2022understanding, JAHAN2024108189, liu2023benchmarking, pu2023summarization}, including ones \cite{zhang2023benchmarking, goyal2023news} that have shown performance is saturated on the commonly used CNN/DM news summarization dataset \cite{hermann2015teaching}. \\\\ \textbf{Studies with Writers.} There have been some studies that collaborate with writers to address the evaluation problem.
-However, these all focus on narrative generation or collaborative writing and most use amateur writers or crowdworkers rather than skilled professionals \cite{zhong2023fiction, yuan2022wordcraft, begus2023experimental, chakrabarty2022help, padmakumar2023does, yeh2024ghostwriter}.
-Most relevant to our work are these studies that also use professional writers but focus on narrative generation instead of summarization:\\ \citet{chakrabarty2023art} -- 10 writers, 12 stories\\ \citet{chakrabarty2023creativity} -- 17 writers, 30 stories\\ \citet{ippolito2022creative} -- 13 writers, 13 stories\\ \citet{huang2023inspo} -- 8 writers, 8 stories\\ These studies use similar numbers of writers and stories to us given the challenges/cost involved.
+Several studies have benchmarked LLMs on summarization tasks \cite{tang2024tofueval, zhang2023mug, tang2022understanding, JAHAN2024108189, liu2023benchmarking, pu2023summarization}, including ones \cite{zhang2023benchmarking, goyal2023news} that have shown performance is saturated on the commonly used CNN/DM news summarization dataset \cite{hermann2015teaching}.